michal-h21/tex4ebook/README.md

     \Configure{UniqueIdentifier}{identifier}

 Every epub file should have unique identifier, like ISBN, DOI, URI etc.
 Default identifier is URI, with value `http://example.com/\jobname`.

     \Configure{OpfScheme}{ opf:scheme="URI"}

 Type of unique identifier.
 It must be in form `opf:scheme="scheme type"`.

+    \Configure{CoverImage}{before cover image}{after cover image}

+By default, cover image is inserted in `<div class="cover-image">` element, you may use this configuration option to insert different markup, or even to place the cover image to standalone page.

+    \Configure{CoverMimeType}{mime type of cover image}

+Default value is `image/png`, change this value if you use other image type than `png`.

 Troubleshooting
 ---------------